All you need to know about posted workers in the EU and how the Parliament wants to stop unfair competition and protect workers.

 Posting in numbers

-Most posted workers (85%) get sent to EU countries in Western Europe, with Germany, France and Belgium receiving about 50% of all posted workers.
-The countries that send out the most posted workers are Poland, Germany and France.
-Most workers are posted in neighbouring countries.
+Most posted workers (82.3%) get sent to EU countries in Western Europe, with Germany, France and Belgium receiving about 50% of all posted workers.
+The countries that send out the most posted workers are Poland, Germany and Slovenia.
+Workers are usually posted in neighbouring countries.

-This article was first published on 16 October ahead of the committee vote and updated on 25 October to include the result of the plenary vote.
+This article was first published on 16 October 2017 ahead of the committee vote and updated on 29 May 2018.